Sour Times

 "Sour Times" is a song by English trip hop group Portishead, from their debut album, Dummy (1994).
 It was written by all three members of the band and released as a single by Go!
 Beat Records in August 1994, accompanied by three bonus tracks: "It's a Fire", "Pedestal", and "Theme from To Kill a Dead Man".
-It is also the band's only song to date to appear on the US Billboard Hot 100 chart, at number 53, becoming their biggest U.S. hit.
+It is also the band's only song to date to appear on the US Billboard Hot 100 chart, at number 53, becoming their biggest US hit.
 Its accompanying music video was directed by Alexander Hemming.
 NME and Spin ranked "Sour Times" number 32 and two in their lists of the 50 best songs of 1994 and 20 best singles of 1995.
 In 2011, Slant Magazine ranked it number 77 in their "The 100 Best Singles of the 1990s".

 Composition

 The song uses a sample from Argentine composer Lalo Schifrin's "Danube Incident" from the 1967 album More Mission: Impossible.
 Portishead sped up the sample to a desired tempo which took Schifrin's arrangement up nearly a semitone, giving the song a dissonant kind of "hip-hop tuning".